FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     - PaaS service offerings typically include a managed service ready to be consumed by a developer.
     - SaaS service offerings typically include a managed service ready to be consumed by a non-technical end user.

 All of the previously discussed things were available before the &ldquo;cloud&rdquo;.
 You could pay a provider to give you access to a virtual machine where you could run your applications.
-What changed with the cloud, however, is the fact that you no longer had to write a support ticket for changed and everything became self service.
+What changed with the cloud, however, is the fact that you no longer had to write a support ticket and everything became self service.

 The cloud age started with an infamous e-mail from [Jeff Bezos](https://en.wikipedia.org/wiki/Jeff_Bezos) to his engineers in 2002 forcing them to use APIs to exchange data between teams.
 The exact e-mail is no longer available but it went along these lines: